zhwpeng/terraform-aws/README.md

+# Create AWS EC2 instance in private subnet
-This document will show you how to create a AWS EC2 instance in a private subnet and how to log into it.
-In the end, we will achieve the topology in https://github.com/zhwpeng/tf-aws/blob/main/aws-private-subnet.png
+This document will show you how to create AWS EC2 instance in a private subnet and how to log into it.
+In the end, we will achieve [this topology](https://github.com/zhwpeng/tf-aws/blob/main/aws-private-subnet.png).

-Step 1: Clone this repository.
+**Step 1: Clone this repository.**

   git clone https://github.com/zhwpeng/tf-aws.git

-Step 2: This repository requires AWS CLI.
-Please follow this document (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install it.
+**Step 2: This repository requires AWS CLI.
+Please follow [this document](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install it.**

-Step 3.
-Create Access Key ID and Secret Access Key so AWS CLI can access AWS resources.
+**Step 3.
+Create Access Key ID and Secret Access Key so AWS CLI can access AWS resources.**

   Log into AWS Management Console -> IAM -> Users -> Security credentials -> Create access key

-Step 4.
+**Step 4.
 This repository requires a AWS profile called default.
-Continue to run the following command to create default profile.
+Continue to run the following command to create default profile.**

   aws configure